tybug/limelight/README.md

 ## Disclaimer

 tybug-local, as the name might suggest, is written completely for myself.
-I'm making a variant of the code (with certain features tied to my specific setup removed) available here so I have somewhere to point people to.
+I'm making a variant of the code (with certain features specific to my setup removed) available here so I have somewhere to point people to.

 I am NOT providing support for this code in any way shape or form.
 Do not open issues or pull requests; they will be closed.